Abdominal Lymph Node Enlargement Explained

 6. Active bleeding from the mouth or anus.

-The patient often reports such symptoms over a long period of time.
+The patient often reports such symptoms over a long period.
 The physician in charge of looking after that patient should have a high level of suspicion to diagnose the disorder.
-It is important for a physician to have a low threshold for investigating an individual who is presenting with unusual weight loss or low hemoglobin, or personal or family history of any abdominal tumors.
+A physician needs to have a low threshold for investigating an individual who is presenting with unusual weight loss or low hemoglobin, or a personal or family history of any abdominal tumors.

 What Are the Functions of Lymph Nodes and Lymph Glands?

-The lymph nodes are human tissues that work as scavengers to help get rid of infections, by providing local immunity and draining inflammatory debris away from inflamed tissues to other lymphoid organs such as the spleen, bone marrow, and a few others.
-These lymph nodes are normally scattered throughout the human body, but in the abdomen, they are comparatively in large numbers.
+The lymph nodes are human tissues that work as scavengers to help eliminate infections by providing local immunity and draining inflammatory debris away from inflamed tissues to other lymphoid organs such as the spleen, bone marrow, and others.
+These lymph nodes are normally scattered throughout the human body, but they are comparatively in large numbers in the abdomen.

 What Are Acute and Chronic Lymph Node Enlargement of the Abdomen?

-In acute (that last for a short time) infection or inflammation, these lymph nodes enlarge for a short duration of time and gain back to their normal size once the infection or inflammation goes away.
+In acute (that lasts for a short time) infection or inflammation, these lymph nodes enlarge for a short duration and then return to their normal size once the infection or inflammation goes away.

-What Are the Causes of a Lymph Node Enlargement?
+What Are the Causes of Lymph Node Enlargement?

 What Are the Possible Differential Diagnoses?